RH-sdavey/sean-might-help-you/content/sean-posts/2019-08-17-Extensions/index.md

 # Google Chrome extensions are awesome, lets make one together!

-As we saw in [THIS](https://swhy.netlify.com/windows-create-a-script-to-open-webpages-automatically) previous tutorial, it's possible to create a script to automatically open up multiple tabs in Google Chrome automatically.
+As we saw in [THIS](https://swhy.netlify.com/windows-create-a-script-to-open-webpages-automatically) previous tutorial, it's possible to create a script to automatically open up multiple tabs in Google Chrome.
 Easy right? and very very useful for your daily work or to bring up your favourite websites quickly.

 (Tutorial for how to do this in Linux coming soon...)